Manawatū

 3D view west: Burtton’s Track to Palmerston North

-10. Burtton’s whare to Fitzherbert Bridge: 11.15 hrs, 41.5 km (maps 76, 75)
+10. Burtton’s whare to Fitzherbert Bridge: 11.15 hrs, 40 km (maps 76, 75)

-Burtton’s whare to end of Burtton’s track: 3:15 hrs, 6.5 km
+Burtton’s whare site to end of Burtton’s track: 3:15 hrs, 6.5 km

 I have updated the times above to take in the extra duration of this new route, but I haven’t walked it myself, so they are estimates.
-I’ve not changed the km though, and will have to wait until next year’s maps are published to do that.

 Burtton’s Track end to Back Track: 1.5 hrs, 4.5 km

-- Te Whare o Moturimu shelter and campsite – There is a new shelter by a fresh water source built at the junction of Toko Corner Rd and Centre Rd by the Palmerston North City Council within the Gordon Kear Forest.
+• Te Whare o Moturimu shelter and campsite – There is a new shelter by a freshwater source built at the junction of Toko Corner Rd and Centre Rd by the Palmerston North City Council within the Gordon Kear Forest.
 It is on gridline 5513N, at the end of what is shown as a road on the map.
 It is the only place you can legally camp in the forest and it is nicely placed at 28 km from Palmerston North (and 32 km from the Makahika Camp).
 The shelter is like a hut in the form of a wharenui (Māori meeting house) with an open door.
 There are sleeping platforms inside (but no mattresses).

 At the bottom of the Gordon Kear Forest roads there is a locked gate and a stile and then a climb up a hill to intersect with Scotts Rd.
 Keep going ahead, not left, on what is now Scotts Rd, winding around the side of the hillside with mature pines below the road and farmland above.
 You will reach signs for Back Track on the left.